 This year’s judging panel:

 Martin Harper – RSPB Director of Conservation

 Victoria Chester – Plantlife International Chief Executive

 The Nature of Farming Award is funded by the EU Life+ programme, safeguarding the future of our farmland birds under the EU Birds Directive.

 Vote for the farmer you think has done the most to help wildlife on their farm.
-You'll also be entered into our prize draw to win a luxury break for two.
+You'll also be entered into our free prize draw, giving you the chance to win a break for two.
+Voting closes 31 August.